satyso/SYClassConverter/README.md

 SYClassConverter
 ================

-target:the conversion from one class into another one '\r\n' current progress:the conversion from dictionary into a class
+\<h2\>target:the conversion from one class into another one <br />
+current progress:the conversion from dictionary into a class